 A fumigation zone must be established by the licensed/certified applicator around the location of the spill site based on their expertise taking into consideration site characteristics and environmental conditions.
 Entry by unprotected workers is only permitted after the hydrogen phosphide gas level is at or below 0.1 ppm in the site and the fumigation zone (Refer to Section 7, FUMIGATION ZONE REQUIREMENTS).

-Return all intact magnesium phosphide products to their metal pails or other packaging which has been suitably constructed and marked according to T.D.G.A. regulations.
+Return all intact aluminum foil pouches to their original containers or other packaging which has been suitably constructed and marked according to T.D.G.A regulations.
 Notify consignee and shipper of damaged cases.